kevinchen93/react-newsletter-signup/README.md

 3. Must include a Readme file for instructions for running the application.
 4. May use third party libraries to complete this task.
 5. Organize your component in a way that shows you have a good understanding of React architectural principles and reuse.
-6. The component will have 4 responsive breakpoints as shown in figma file:
+6. The component will have 4 responsive breakpoints as shown in Figma file:
     * Mobile
     * Tablet Portrait
     * Tablet Landscape